cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_deblur035_report.md

 **VLM Analysis**:

-**Score**: 5/10
+**Score**: 6/10

-> *The rendering shows a scene that roughly resembles the intended interior but suffers from notable geometric distortions and depth inconsistencies.
-Textures exhibit artifacts, ghosting, and uneven sharpness, leading to an overall perception of a plausible scene only at a rough level.
-Minor to moderate reconstruction errors dominate, making it clearly distinguishable from a real photograph.*
+> *The rendering shows a generally coherent interior layout with recognizable furniture and decor.
+However, noticeable geometric distortions (curved/warped walls, misaligned edges) and multiple texture artifacts (ghosting, floating strands) reduce realism.
+Depth cues are imperfect, affecting spatial consistency.
+Overall, a moderately plausible reconstruction with several strict artifacts that prevent near-photorealism.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Wall surfaces and shelving appear distorted with irregular, wavering contours, not corresponding to real geometry.
+- ⚠️ **Curved Or Warped Walls**: Walls and furniture edges appear distorted with wavy outlines, especially along the left textured wall and shelving unit.
-- ⚠️ **Misaligned Edges**: Edges along furniture and shelves do not align cleanly; lines appear skewed and inconsistent with room corners.
+- ⚠️ **Misaligned Edges**: Some shelf frames and vertical supports do not perfectly align with the wall plane, causing slight gaps.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues and perspective seem inconsistent (e.g., furniture and wall depth do not consistently scale or converge).
+- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent in places (foreground vs background) leading to mild perspective distortion around the seating area.
-- 🎨 **Ghosting**: Fine line artifacts over surfaces, especially walls and glass-like structures, resembling ghosting.
+- 🎨 **Ghosting**: Fine strands and sheens appear across surfaces, resembling motion or temporal ghosting.
-- 🎨 **Over Blur**: Some regions appear excessively smeared, reducing surface detail (e.g., upholstery and leaves).
+- 🎨 **Floating Artifacts**: Sparse translucent strands float in front of furniture and walls, not tied to geometry.
-- 🎨 **Texture Inconsistency**: Inconsistent texture granularity; some areas look overly smooth while others are highly detailed with noise.
+- 🎨 **Texture Inconsistency**: Texture transitions between wall, furniture, and floor are abrupt, with patchy detail.

 ### View 8 (210°)